About this Website

 This website is meant for thinking people.
 (Are you one of them?)
 Some people want to be told what to believe (and what to do) — as if they could not think for themselves (which unfortunately is often the case) — but this website is not intended to provide something which can be believed without further thought.
 It is intended to provide information which either confirms your view of the world or leads you to change it.
 This is not simply a mental exercise, since how you act in the world depends on how you see the world, how you see yourself in relation to the world, and how you interpret what you are told of how the world is.
 The basis of correct action is always to see things as they really are, to the extent this is possible under conditions of limited information.

-How to Use this WebsiteSerendipity has over 1170 pages, with over 7000 links to pages on other websites.
-There are five ways to access the pages on this website:
+How to Use this WebsiteSerendipity has over 1200 pages, with over 7000 links to pages on other websites.
+There are several ways to access the pages on this website:

-- Pick one of the sections given in the left margin of the home page and read through it.
-The many links on the pages for these sections lead to pages on the same subject, which often have further links both to additional pages on this website and to pages on other websites.
-Some of the main pages are quite long, so you might prefer to save them to disk and read them offline (or get the CD).
-Furthermore, by saving these documents to disk, or getting the CD, you ensure access to them in an uncertain future.
-After all, some governments have been known to attempt to suppress the release of embarrassing information, and censorship and attempted suppression of free speech are now rife.
+- Pick one of the sections (or pages) listed in the right margin of the home page and read through it.
+The many links on these pages lead to other pages on the same subject (on this and other sites).
+Some of the main pages are quite long, so you might prefer to save them to disk and read them offline (or get the USB flash drive).
+Furthermore, by saving these documents to disk, or getting the flash drive, you ensure access to them in an uncertain future.
+After all, some governments have been known to attempt to suppress the release of embarrassing information, and censorship and suppression of free speech are now rife.

 - There is an index of articles on this site (in which articles added before October 2003 may often be found).
 This lists the titles of articles and web pages in alphabetical order.
 Good if you know the title of an article, or just want to browse the titles.